 Make some experiments similar to the experiments that you have done in the assignment 1 in order to demonstrate the full functionality of your tool.
+At a minimum, demonstrate the ability of your program to perform a measurement of each type.
+Use the capabilities of the operating system to verify that the values match those reported by your tool.

 You can use the lab hosts or your own.
 If you use the lab, do not forget to allocate a timeslot!